dubrod/Magento2-Feedback-Form/README.md

 Custom Form for Magento 2

  - URL is /feedback
- - Uses the "Support Contact" from the admin
+ - Uses the "Support" Contact from the admin for the email recipient